-You can join us on any of our pay-what-you-like Street Art Tours including our Bushwick Street Art Tour offered on Fridays, Saturdays, Sundays, and Mondays at 2 pm.
+You can join us on any of our pay-what-you-like Street Art Tours including our Bushwick Street Art Tour which is offered daily.

 If you want a romantic (but not free) experience, you can take a Central Park Horse and Carriage Tour.

 For more free activities, see our post, Free Things to Do in NYC!

 Below is a list of even more activities.

 At this annual and unique festival, you and your kids can see thought-provoking and inspiring movies from around the world that focus on youth.

 The festival will present the best new animation, live-action, documentary, and experimental films.